Speaker Ryan opens door to delayed corporate tax cut

 But the Washington Post reported on Tuesday that the Senate could include a one-year delay in its version of the bill to make it easier to comply with the chamber’s rules that aim to limit any legislation’s impact on the U.S. deficit.

-Wall Street, where investors remain focused on the tax bill’s chances of passage, was trading largely flat on Wednesday as bank stocks came under pressure from a near-flat Treasury yield curve.
+Wall Street, where investors remain focused on the tax bill’s chances of passage, was trading largely flat on Wednesday after opening lower as bank stocks came under pressure from a near-flat Treasury yield curve.

 Asked if House Republicans would consider a delay in implementing the lower corporate rate, Ryan told Fox News Radio on Wednesday: